 Prior to application, students must have completed a minimum of 24 semester or quarter hour credits, while maintaining at least a “B” average.
 Awards are based upon “merit.”

-The application form is available on line here or inside the January issue of The African Violet Magazine, or upon student request through the AVSA office.
-The completed form shall be submitted, along with an official transcript and two professor recommendations, to the Scholarship Selection Committee by March 1 for the following academic school year.
+The application form is available on line here or inside the January issue of The African Violet Magazine, or from student request through the AVSA office.
+The completed form shall be submitted, along with an official transcript and two professor recommendations, to the Scholarship Selection Committee by March 1, 2015 for the 2015-2016 academic school year.

 AVSA remains dedicated to the recognition and advancement of horticultural and related study at the college level.